rero/rero21.ch/content/reroils/early_adopters.en.md

 date: 2020-08-18
 ---

-Some 50 libraries currently members of RERO will use the RERO ILS solution, as of the go live on 12 July 2021.
+[58 RERO+ libraries](/en/reroils/migration2021-libraries/) will use the RERO ILS solution, as of the go live on 12 July 2021.
 Among them, seven pilot libraries are taking part in the collaborative development process:

 |   |   |
 | ------ | ----------- |